 A bad backlink can have the opposite effect of what you intend with your link building.
 Sites can be penalised by the algorithm itself, or given a manual penalty indicating nefarious SEO activity that Google doesn’t like to see.

 Bad backlinks come from poor quality sources.
 Most of the time they won’t pass the eye test; they’ll either have a suspiciously long or nonsensical URL, or when visited they’ll look obviously spammy.
 They might have low-quality content, or multiple spam links embedded within posts.

 Other warning signs are multiple inbound links potentially from link-farms – these types of links will actually have a negative effect on your backlink profile.

 Now, let’s be clear, Google has come a long way over the years and can assess which links to trust without further guidance from webmasters.
 However, if you have concerns about your site’s performance in search or feel a manual action coming your way then you can choose to disavow any spammy links.

 It seems like everyone is happy to tell you that you need plenty of links pointing to your site, but no-one’s brave enough to put a number on it.
 Some of that is down to the fact that you definitely don’t want to be overloading your backlink profile with too many links too quickly.

-Estimates vary on the ideal number of links depending on who you talk to – but in reality Google is fairly clear in the fact that the answer depends on context.
-If your website was steadily averaging a couple of new backlinks every week for years, then suddenly started getting thousands of new links for no apparent reason – that’s going to look very suspicious.
+Estimates vary on the ideal number of links depending on who you talk to.
+In reality, Google is fairly clear in the fact that the answer depends on context.
+If your website was steadily averaging a couple of new backlinks every month for years, then suddenly started getting thousands of new links for no apparent reason – that’s going to look very suspicious.